Pediatric-Accelerated-Intelligence-Lab/mGene-ml/README.md

 # Facial Image Analysis Pipeline

-This repository contains a modular pipeline for facial image preprocessing, feature extraction, and classification, along with tools for visualizing appearance features and generating average facial representations.
+This repository contains a modular pipeline for facial image preprocessing, feature extraction, and classification, along with tools for visualizing appearance features and generating average facial represnetations.

 ---